morinlab/lymphopedia/papers/mottokGenomicAlterationsCIITA2015b.md

     sankey:
         showValues: true
         linkColor: target
-        width: 300
+        width: 600
         height: 300
         nodeAlignment: right
         prefix: '('
         suffix: ' genes)'
 ---
 sankey-beta
-This study, PMBL Tier 1, 1
+This study, New Tier 1, 1
+New Tier 1, PMBL Tier 1, 1
 This study, PMBL Tier 2,
+This study, New Tier 2,
+New Tier 2, PMBL Tier 2,
-Other PMBL studies, PMBL Tier 1, 76
+Other studies, PMBL Tier 1, 76
-Other PMBL studies, PMBL Tier 2, 82
+Other studies, PMBL Tier 2, 82
 ```